 Tiki17 includes a typographic prettifier that translates plain punctuation into smart typographic punctuation characters.
 The typographic prettifier will also automatically change normal spaces for no-break spaces in some instances to avoid awkward line breaks.
 This feature is provided by including PHP SmartyPants.

-These options are enabled by default but can be toggled on or off from the Editing and Plugins control panel if for some reason they aren’t appropriate for your site.
+These features are enabled by default but can be toggled on or off from the General Settings tab of the Editing and Plugins control panel if for some reason they aren’t appropriate for your site.
 Typical example: when you use wiki pages as Smarty template resources for PluginTrackerlist and it contains double or single quotes it can break parsing the TPL with a parse error.

 ') are converted into “curly” quotes.